The Expedition Amundsen Series: Part 6

 It quickly became evident that this woman knew her stuff.
 Kathinka had done the Expedition Amundsen race four times, had skied across Svalbard and casually mentioned being part of an expedition to cross Greenland.
 She was no wilting flower—as she put a pinch of tobacco in her lip—and we tried to glean all we could from her.
 She told us what to expect: the race is practically all uphill, melting snow is a way to get your weight back up over the mandatory 40 kilograms (90 pounds) before the finish (we'd planned on hauling rocks) and in 2013, some people almost died because a storm blew across the Hardangervidda and didn’t let up for three days.
 By the time we got off the bus, we were thoroughly intimidated.

 Check in was a hub of activity in the town gymnasium.
 Teams were dressed in the fanciest outdoor gear available, often in matching outfits, with perfectly organized bags, multiple skis and an air of confidence.
 We felt like a rag-tag outfit, and we were.
-It took us a good hour to syphon through our gear well enough to officially check in, where we were greeted by Kathinka.
-She didn't cut us any breaks, but she also didn't raise a red flag when she saw our American gear and unorthodox food rations of high energy snack foods.
+It took us a good hour to siphon through our gear well enough to officially check in, where we were greeted by Kathinka.
+She didn't cut us any breaks, but she also didn't raise a red flag when she saw our American gear and unorthodox food rations of high-energy snack foods.
 Norwegians tend to bring full meals, not chocolate, Honey Stingers and caffeinated Jelly Beans.
 It was tough love and appropriate, because this is the kind of race where inexperience can lead to major problems.

 We tinkered with our gear to simplify and get the weight right.
 Three hours later we were sealing up our sleds and skis, where we would meet them at race start.
 The general feeling Elaine and I got from the race organizers was they were happy we were there, but a bit skeptical we would survive.